Sarahon/docs/src/en/general-development/setup/setting-up-a-development-environment.md

 Now you can get on to compiling the client and server!
 Use your flavor of IDE to open the solution file `SpaceStation14.sln` and press the build button.

-To compile without an IDE, run `dotnet build` in the Space Station 14 repo directory.
+To compile without an IDE, run `dotnet build` in the Goob Station repo directory.
 Then, call the following commands to run the client and server.
 * `dotnet run --project Content.Server`
 * `dotnet run --project Content.Client`